rust-minidump/minidump-debugger/README.md

 An experimental GUI for [rust-minidump](https://github.com/rust-minidump/rust-minidump) based on [egui](https://www.egui.rs/).

+**NOTE**: if building from source on linux, you may need to install [the packages egui depends on](https://github.com/emilk/egui/tree/master/egui_glow).

 # Functionality

 At this point the UI is mostly at parity with [minidump-stackwalk](https://github.com/rust-minidump/rust-minidump/tree/main/minidump-stackwalk)